DeetonRushy/_cmd/src/README.md

 ## Contributions

 Contribute all you like, I'll make sure to review them and run behaviour tests beforehand but other than this your change is almost 100% likely to be commited.
 However, for large changes such as architectual changes, make an issue and we can discuss the change.
+There will be a Htu for developers soon.